 We do not have funds available to provide scholarships for the Alternatives Conference.
 We recommend that conference attendees seek funding from local organizations and agencies.
 Potential funding sources include your employer, state- and city-wide mental health advocacy groups, peer-run and consumer-run groups, and disability rights advocacy organizations.
 We are hopeful that local organizations will provide funding for individuals from their area who are interested in attending.

-The National Empowerment Center would like everyone to be able to attend Alternatives 2018 regardless of income.
+The National Coalition for Mental Health Recovery would like everyone to be able to attend Alternatives 2018 regardless of income.
 If you are looking for financial assistance to attend, the time to start is now!
 Following are some ideas and resources for you to use in your search for funding.
 We hope you find them useful.

 We look forward to seeing you in Washington, D.C. this summer!